ghasedakapi/ghasedak-laravel/README.md

 ```php
 composer require ghasedak/laravel
 ```
+Composer is a dependency manager for PHP which allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.
+If you are not familiar with Composer, you can read its documentations and download it via [getcomposer.org](https://getcomposer.org/).

  ## usage
 To use the package, you need an API key.
 To get that you should have a [Ghasedak](https://ghasedak.io) account.
 Register and get your API key.
 <br>